 Immediately After Your Car Accident: 5 Important Things to Know

-I am very sorry that you have been in a car accident or truck accident in Colorado.
-Very few things in life are as disruptive and confusing as vehicle accidents because there are so many things that you need to take care of immediately afterward… in addition to healing from your injuries.
-I have found that many people make decisions in the hours and days after their car or truck accident that cause irreparable harm to their long-term health or to their ability to secure the funds they need to cover their losses.
+We are very sorry that you have been in a car accident or truck accident in Colorado.
+Very few things in life are as disruptive and confusing as vehicle accidents because there are so many things that you need to take care of immediately afterward, in addition to healing from your injuries.
+Many people may make decisions in the hours and days after their car or truck accident that cause irreparable harm to their long-term health or to their ability to secure the funds they need to cover their losses.

-Therefore, I wrote an article to help accident victims navigate the confusing decisions they face.
+Therefore, Scott O’Sullivan wrote an article to help accident victims navigate the confusing decisions they face.
 If you follow the advice below, you may save yourself thousands of dollars and hours of precious time.
 Further, you may be setting yourself up for improved long-term health.

 1. Don’t Give the Hospital the Other Driver’s Auto Insurance